HerbeMalveillante/HerbeMalveillante/README.md

 I study computer science engineering at Polytech Tours, France.

-Currently learning web development and working on a POS application for school cafeterias.
+Currently learning web development and working on a Point Of Sale application for school cafeterias.